 - Court clerk issues a Notice of Application for a Protective Order.
 This allows the accused to get an attorney and defend himself/herself against the allegations.

-- Court hearing.
+- Attend a court hearing.
 At this hearing, the judge can grant a permanent protective order if the judge believes that it is likely the accused committed violence against you and will likely repeat.

 Don’t fight false allegations alone.
-The courts will decide if the claims of assault on family member are valid, but the presence of a domestic violence lawyer in Houston can be helpful.
-Contact the offices of Lisa Shapiro Strauss for a free consultation of your case.
+The courts will decide if the claims of assault on family member are valid, but the presence of a domestic violence lawyer can be vital in the outcome of your case.
+Contact the offices of Lisa Shapiro Strauss for a free consultation.
 False allegations and cheating the legal system are serious violations of the law.

 What To Do If Served With A No Contact Order